 The explosion of innovation in the mobility industry has driven property developers to evolve.
 Several real estate companies are now aware of the mobility challenge and have started to prepare their buildings for the transition to new smart solutions by, for instance, offering recharging possibilities for electric vehicles or even redesigning the architecture to facilitate mobility as a service.

-The awakening of property developers is an important step for intelligent mobility.
-This means that long-term investments have started to arrive to support the development of intelligent mobility.
+The awakening of property developers is an important step for smart mobility.
+This means that long-term investments have started to arrive to support the development of smart mobility.

 Property owners and managers are therefore forced to adapt to the changes in the mobility ecosystem, brought about by advances in telecommunications and e-commerce, but also by the desire of new generations for flexibility in employment and new lifestyle concepts.